National Junior Honors Society

-All seventy-six of our 8th grade National Junior Honor Society students will be receiving a certificate award and a National Junior Honor Society pin through the mail early this summer.
+***More information will be coming out this summer about how 8th grade NJHS members will receive their NJHS certificates and pins.
 Our 7th grade NJHS students will be receiving pins and certificates upon returning to school for their 8th grade year.
-If you have any questions or concerns with a mailing address, feel free to reach out to me through e-mail.
+If you have any questions or concerns, feel free to reach out to me through e-mail.***

 I want to now share four short stories or thoughts from student members who were nominated by Seminole Middle Faculty to share their words of wisdom at our induction ceremony this past spring.